Boyd Gaming: 2007–2019

 In 2007, Boyd purchased Dania Jai Alai, a fronton in Dania Beach, Florida.
 The company hoped to expand the facility with a casino, but efforts to allow new casinos in the Miami area made little headway.
 Boyd agreed in 2011 to sell the property to Dania Entertainment for $80 million, but the deal was not completed.
 The two companies reached a new sale agreement in February 2013 for $65.5 million.

-Boyd Gaming bought the IP Casino Resort & Spa in October 2011 for $278 million cash, plus a $10 million donation to the Engelstad Family Foundation.
+Boyd bought the IP Casino Resort & Spa in October 2011 for $278 million cash, plus a $10 million donation to the Engelstad Family Foundation.

-In November 2012, Boyd acquired Peninsula Gaming, an Iowa-based company with five casinos in the Midwest and South, for $1.45 billion.
+In November 2012, Boyd acquired Peninsula Gaming, an Iowa-based company and subsidiary of Peninsula Pacific Entertainment with five casinos in the Midwest and South, for $1.45 billion.

 The company made two deals in 2016 to expand its footprint in the Vegas locals market, acquiring the Aliante Casino and Hotel for $380 million and the two properties of Cannery Casino Resorts for $230 million.
 Meanwhile, it sold its 50 percent stake in the Borgata to MGM for $900 million.

 In July 2018, Boyd announced a partnership with MGM Resorts International "to significantly increase each company's market access and customer base throughout the United States."
 The partnership is focused on positioning both companies to succeed in the emerging online gambling and sports betting markets in the United States.

 In late 2018, Boyd completed two deals to increase its regional holdings.
 It acquired Valley Forge Casino Resort in Pennsylvania for $281 million.
 It also purchased the operations of four casinos from Pinnacle Entertainment for $564 million: Ameristar Kansas City, Ameristar St. Charles, Belterra Casino, and Belterra Park.
 The company paid another $58 million for the real estate of Belterra Park.
 The sale was designed to ensure regulatory approval for Penn National Gaming's planned purchase of Pinnacle.